devi-lakshmi/FoodMunchApp/README.md

 ## Live Demo

-You can view the live demo of the website
+You can view the live demo of the website https://foodmunchapp.netlify.app

 ## Features

 - **Responsive Design**: The website is fully responsive, adapting seamlessly to various screen sizes, including mobile, tablet, and desktop.
 - **Static Content**: Displays static sections for categories like Non-Veg Starters, Veg Starters, Soups, Main Course, etc., without dynamic functionalities like placing orders or logging in.
 - **Bootstrap Components**: Used Bootstrap for grid layout, navbar, buttons, and modal popups.
-- **Modal for Gift Voucher**: A modal popup allows users to view a gift voucher.
+- **Modal for Gift Voucher**: A modal popup lets users view a gift voucher.
 - **Social Media Integration**: Displays icons linking to social media platforms like Twitter, Instagram, and Facebook.